seapagan/mkdocs-run-shell-cmd-plugin/README.md

 # MkDocs Plugin : `run-shell-cmd` <!-- omit in toc -->

-This is an [MkDocs](https://www.mkdocs.org/) plugin that runs the specified command during the `build` and `serve` process and injects the command and output into the generated site in a fenced block.
+This is an [MkDocs](https://www.mkdocs.org/) plugin that runs a specified command (or commands) during the `build` and `serve` process and injects the command and output into the generated site in a fenced block.

 It's very useful for documenting command-line programs, expecially during development where the command line may change frequently.

 See the [demo](https://seapagan.github.io/mkdocs-run-shell-cmd-plugin/) for an example.

 - [IMPORTANT](#important)
 - [Installation](#installation)